pinacotheque/ConnectingTheDots/README.md

-# test# SWE573 - Software Development Practice
+# SWE573 - Software Development Practice

 ## 📌 Overview
 **Connecting The Dots** is a collaborative learning and brainstorming environment where users can explore, contribute and discuss various topics.